jacobvsdanniel/pubmedkb_core/README.md

 ### 2. Prepare core models

-- Follow the instructions for each model in *model_dir*
+- Follow the instructions for each module in *model_dir*

 ```
 model_dir/